‘Wicked Problem Solving’ (4.14.25)Back

 Examples of documents from S&E:

-Conclusions: This workshop highlighted how the informal aspects of mikebrain.xyz workshops and installations were what helped make them so unique.
+This workshop highlighted how the informal aspects of mikebrain.xyz workshops and installations were what made the outcomes so unique.
 Working with a group that had a graded assignment in their heads generated a very different atmosphere compared with the informal workshops.